nyudlts/ultraviolet/docs/develop/look-feel.md

----
-layout: default
-title: Make Look and Feel Changes
+# Look and Feel Changes

-parent: Develop
-nav_order: 2
-redirect_from:
-  - /development/look-feel/
----
-# {{ page.title }}
+TOC

 This page offers general instructions on how to mock up look and feel changes and submit them for review.
 Use the Invenio RDM project documentation for further/updated instructions:
 - <https://inveniordm.docs.cern.ch/customize/look-and-feel/>